retrogradeorbit/bouncr/README.md

 transducer.

-Because it would be driven at the ideal frequency, I shouldn't need to push against anything.
-All I would need is a reaction mass attached to the oscillation mechanism.
+Because it would be driven at the ideal frequency, I shouldn't need to push against anything fixed.
+All I would need is a reaction mass attached to the oscillation mechanism and free to move.
 Every action has an equal and opposite reaction, so as the mechanism pushed the weight down, the chair would rise up, and visa versa.

 The oscillation of the reaction mass could be driven by a stepper motor or a solenoid.
 I decided to go down the stepper motor route for